-STAFF: The proposed development does not substantially increase demands on public infrastructure and facilities.
+STAFF: The proposed development can be served by existing public infrastructure and facilities.

 4. Does the proposal comply with the specific standards required to obtain the requested Conditional Use Permit?

 4.2.65 Private Institutional Use in a Single-Family Zoning District